-Since yesterday’s post on Activated Charcoal: Why No Mama Should Be Without It, there have been questions on how to actually make a charcoal slurry.
-Since it is true that ‘one picture is worth a thousand words’ – and I am a slow typist – I’m sharing this short, helpful video.
-It also deals with how to use activated charcoal in a less messy way than many of you may be imagining.
+Since my post on Activated Charcoal: Why No Mama Should Be Without It, there have been questions on how to actually make a charcoal slurry.
+Since it is true that ‘one picture is worth a thousand words’, I’m sharing this short, helpful video.

 How To Make A Charcoal Slurry

-How to administer activated charcoal as a slurry has been and is being taught on the field in foreign countries where poisoning is common place.
+How to administer activated charcoal as a slurry has been widely taught on the field in foreign countries where poisoning is common place.

-Many pet owners are using activated charcoal.
-It can be a real life-saver for any number of accidental poisonings in pets when caught in time.
+Many pet owners are also using activated charcoal.
+It can be a real life-saver when caught in time.

 It is my hope that all of you Mamas will stock activated charcoal in your medicine cabinet and a bottle of capsules in your car.
 Whether to stop an early case of food poisoning, halt a early stomach bug in its tracks, or as an antidote to an accidental poisoning, our home will never be without it.

 There are many uses for:

 - 1 teaspoon (if mild stomach upset, indigestion or acid reflux and NOT a poisoning)

 ….of activated charcoal powder INTO a glass of water.